Tag: Net Profit Indicator/Profit Level Indicator (PLI)

 Bulgaria vs Promet Stiel EAD, April 2023, Supreme Administrative Court Case no 3819 (7316/2022)

 The main activity of Promet Stiel EAD was the production of hot rolled pig iron from ordinary and special steels and the company was part of METINVEST, an international group in the steel and mining sector.
 Following an audit, the tax authorities identified various transfer pricing issues and issued an assessment of additional taxable income.
 Not satisfied with the assessment, Promet filed an appeal with the Administrative Court, which later ruled in favour of Promet.
 In its decision, the Court stated that the OECD Transfer Pricing Guidelines were inapplicable and had no legal effect in Bulgaria.
 The tax authorities then appealed to the Supreme Administrative Court.
-Judgement of the Supreme Administrative Court The Supreme Administrative Court upheld the decision of the Administrative Court as regards the annulment of the assessment of additional taxable income, but concluded as follows as regards the legal status of the OECD Transfer Pricing Guidelines “The conclusions of the AC – Burgas [Administrative Court] on the ...
+Judgment of the Supreme Administrative Court The Supreme Administrative Court upheld the decision of the Administrative Court as regards the annulment of the assessment of additional taxable income, but concluded as follows as regards the legal status of the OECD Transfer Pricing Guidelines “The conclusions of the AC – Burgas [Administrative Court] on the ...
 Read more

 Czech Republic vs Inventec s.r.o., October 2022, Regional Court, Case No 29 Af 91/2019